RuiyangJu/FCE-YOLOv8/README.md

 ```

 ## Train
+* Arguments

-You can set the value in the `./ultralytics/cfg/default.yaml`.
+* You can set the value in the `./ultralytics/cfg/default.yaml`.

 | Key | Value | Description |
 | :---: | :---: | :---: |